U.S. imposes sanctions on Venezuelan state oil firm PDVSA | CBC News

 The Trump administration imposed sanctions Monday on the state-owned oil company of Venezuela, a potentially critical economic move aimed at increasing pressure on President Nicolas Maduro to cede power to the opposition in the South American nation.

-The sanctions, announced by Treasury Secretary Steven Mnuchin and national security adviser John Bolton, include a freeze on any assets that Petroleos De Venezuela S.A. has in U.S. jurisdictions and bar Americans from doing business with the company.
+The sanctions, announced by Treasury Secretary Steven Mnuchin and national security adviser John Bolton, include a freeze on any assets that Petroleos De Venezuela SA (PDVSA) has in U.S. jurisdictions and bar Americans from doing business with the company.

 That means Maduro's increasingly isolated government will lose access to one of its most important sources of income and foreign currency along with around $7 billion in PDVSA assets.